Anikesh-tech/Hand-Cricket-Game/README.md

 HTML: To structure the game layout.
 CSS: For styling the interface and making it visually appealing.
 JavaScript: To handle the game logic, user interactions, and real-time score updates.
 This project was a great way to practice my web development skills and apply logic in a fun setting.
-Check out the code on GitHub 🔗 and try it out for yourself!
+Check out the code on GitHub 🔗 (https://anikesh-tech.github.io/Hand-Cricket-Game/)and try it out for yourself!